What you are going to read happened in a small town called Sivakasi, in Tamil Nadu, way back in the 1980s. 1989 to be precise.

 Within 30 minutes of landing in their house, I asked: “Uncle, washroom?”

 “Just tell me….I don’t want you to know what I am going to do inside,” I replied in jest.

-“Just head out on to the next lane and wait for it to be empty.
-The best times for this is between 2 pm to 4 pm…the siesta time.”
+“Just head out on to the next lane and hang around till nobody is passing by.
+The best time for this is between 2 pm to 4 pm…the siesta time.”

 “Whattttt?”
 I just couldn’t believe my ears.

 “Don’t worry, we have a better arrangement for number two.”
 I could see that he was confident that his solution for number two was better than that for number one.

 “In that case, here take this one rupee coin and head straight for the R.M.S Road, the very next street.
 They have a public toilet there.”